Alstom Coradia 1000

+As of 2023, only the Class 180 DMUs are in service and are operated by the train operating company Grand Central.

 Design

-Both of the Coradia 1000 models utilise a diesel-hydraulic powertrain with transmissions being supplied by German manufacturer Voith.
+Both of the Coradia 1000 models utilise a diesel-hydraulic powertrain, with transmissions being supplied by German manufacturer Voith.

 The diesel engines were supplied by American manufacturer Cummins.

 When both classes were new, they featured hydrodynamic retarders as part of their braking equipment.
 However, due to the unreliability of this equipment on both the Class 175 and Class 180, they were bypassed with the DMUs now just using their normal air brakes.

 The Class 175 and Class 180 are capable of working in a multiple unit arrangement with each other, however they cannot work with other classes.